-Questions Yes Νο 4.1 The Company has policies and method to recruit, develop and maintain the \checkmark knowledgeable personnel.
+Questions Yes No 4.1 The Company has policies and method to recruit, develop and maintain the ✓ knowledgeable personnel.
 The Company has consistent procedure to oversee policy and compliance.
-4.2 The Company has procedure of assessing operation, giving motivation or awards to \checkmark personnel with good performance, handling with personnel who do not achieve the targets as well as the communication these procedures to Executives and employees.
-4.3 The Company has solution procedure or keeps up with lacking of knowledgeable \checkmark personnel appropriately and in time.
-4.4 The Company has procedure to recruit, develop and maintain Executives and all \checkmark employees such as providing monitoring system and training.
-4.5 The Company provided plan and important succession plan. \checkmark control and ensure to achieve the objectives.
+4.2 The Company has procedure of assessing operation, giving motivation or awards to ✓ personnel with good performance, handling with personnel who do not achieve the targets as well as the communication these procedures to Executives and employees.
+4.3 The Company has solution procedure or keeps up with lacking of knowledgeable ✓ personnel appropriately and in time.
+4.4 The Company has procedure to recruit, develop and maintain Executives and all ✓ employees such as providing monitoring system and training.
+4.5 The Company provided plan and important succession plan. ✓

-5. The Organization determined the personnel to have duties and responsibilities of internal
+5. The Organization determined the personnel to have duties and responsibilities of internal control and ensure to achieve the objectives.

-Questions Yes No 5.1 The Committee and Executives have compulsory procedure and communication to all personnel to have responsibilities in internal control and provided the operation resolution when needed. ✓ 5.2 The Committee and Executives set the Key Performance Indicator, way to create motivation, giving awards appropriately by considering Code of Conduct Compliance and the Company's short-term and long-term objectives. ~ 5.3 The Committee and Executives assessed the motivation and giving awards continuously by focusing on connection with accomplishment of internal control compliance. ✓ 5.4 The Committee and Executives considered not putting too much pressure on each personnel when performing duties. \checkmark risks which concern the Organization's objective achievement.
+Questions Yes No 5.1 The Committee and Executives have compulsory procedure and communication to ✓ all personnel to have responsibilities in internal control and provided the operation resolution when needed.
+5.2 The Committee and Executives set the Key Performance Indicator, way to create ✓ motivation, giving awards appropriately by considering Code of Conduct Compliance and the Company's short-term and long-term objectives.
+5.3 The Committee and Executives assessed the motivation and giving awards ✓ continuously by focusing on connection with accomplishment of internal control compliance.
+5.4 The Committee and Executives considered not putting too much pressure on each ✓ personnel when performing duties.